beauxq/be8bbbce/readme.md

 You can see all the output in the console log.

 Resetting the computer after it halts (not clearing the memory) will calculate the next Bernoulli number after the last one it calculated.
-This is how Ada Lovelace planned to use this algorithm - let the machine run to calculate one Bernoulli number, then record that one, then start the machine again to calculate the next one.
+This might be how Ada Lovelace planned to use this algorithm - let the machine run to calculate one Bernoulli number, then record that one, then start the machine again to calculate the next one.